homiedopie/beberlei.de/2009/01/23/zend-form-and-the-model-yet-another-perspective-using-a-mediator.rst

 calling just thee validation functions on the Form inside the mode.
 On request you could retrieve the model to the controller and view layers.
-I already wrote into his comments that I didn't like the solution because it relys on implicit rules for the developers to use the Form component correctly in all layers.
+I already wrote into his comments that I didn't like the solution because it relies on implicit rules for the developers to use the Form component correctly in all layers.
 Additionally the building of the form using this approach would be performed inside the model, although strictly speaking this is responsibility of the View Layer.
 Another